linuxboot/book/src/intro.md

 These projects all attempt to reduce the role of firmware to a small, fixed-function core whose only purpose is to get a flash-based Linux kernel started.
-This “bare essentials” firmware prepares the hardware and starts a Linux kernel and a userland environment will run on the machine.
-Go is the recommended userland environment, but is not required.
+This “bare essentials” firmware prepares the hardware and starts a Linux kernel and a user-space environment will run on the machine.
+Go is the recommended user-space environment, but is not required.

 ## Why LinuxBoot is needed